PaLeroy/paleroy.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am currently a PhD student in machine learning in Liège, focusing in multi-agent reinforcement learning.
-My research focus on training teams of agents, that can either evolve in a fully cooperative or mixed cooperative-competitive environments.{style="text-align: justify;"}
+I am currently a PhD student in machine learning in Liège, focusing on multi-agent reinforcement learning.
+My research focus on training teams of agents with multi-agent reinforcement, that can either evolve in a fully cooperative or mixed cooperative-competitive environments.
+I really enjoy real-world applications.
+{style="text-align: justify;"}